Skip to content

 Service overview

-Storm Damage Repair: Options & Vetted Local Pros
+Storm Damage Roof Repair: Options & Local Pros

 Hail, wind, and tree-impact damage repair coordinated with your insurance carrier.
 Emergency tarping, supplements, and full restoration through licensed local crews.

-Profile your project with our match tool, get a tailored checklist, and meet vetted local roofers in your area.
+Profile your project with our decision tool, get a tailored checklist, and talk to local roofers in your area.

 Storm-damaged roofs lose homeowners money in three places: under-scoped contractor estimates that miss covered damage, claim denials that go on a CLUE record for seven years, and pre-storm wear-and-tear that gets misclassified as the cause of loss and shifted out of coverage.
 The right move when wind, hail, or tree-fall hits your roof is not to call your carrier first.
-It's to get a free, written inspection from a contractor who actually knows what hail and wind damage look like, and who has done insurance-supplement work before.
-We help homeowners navigate the storm-claim process from inspection to recovered depreciation with licensed, insured contractors who specialize in carrier-coordinated work.
-Get matched with storm damage pros for a same-day or next-day inspection.
+It's to get a written inspection from a contractor who actually knows what hail and wind damage look like, and who has done insurance-supplement work before.
+We walk homeowners through the storm-claim process from inspection to recovered depreciation, matching them with local contractors in our network who specialize in carrier-coordinated work.
+Talk to storm damage pros for a rapid inspection.

 What counts as storm damage